Both inside and outside sales are important components of any sales strategy. However, companies don’t always need both for a thriving business.

 When reviewing CVs for inside sales representative jobs, here’s what you’ll want to look for and ask about in your interviews:

 Process-driven selling skills.
-Inside sales’ well-defined funnel and clear sales activities move deals from one stage to the other, often quickly.
+Inside sales’ well-defined funnel and clear sales activities move deals quickly from one stage to the next.
 A sales rep who can show you how and why a CRM drives their daily and weekly action items is a valuable one.

 Genuine excitement about working in a team.
 Unless it’s a remote role, inside sales jobs involve spending 40 hours a week in an office.
 The more comfortable, driven and energized your reps are around a team, the better their results will be.

 The ability to communicate clearly in writing and over the phone.
-Inside reps have a limited window to deliver their message to the decision-maker.
-Whether sales conversations occur over email, social selling, live chat or web conferencing, reps must articulate their messages well.
+Inside reps have a limited window to deliver their message to the decision-maker, so they must articulate it clearly.

 Readiness for fast-paced selling and openness to change.
 A shorter sales cycle can mean frequent switching between funnel stages, leads and tools.
 As the team shifts priorities, reps need to be open to swift changes in quotas or strategies.